-I was returning from a morning's hunting; it was a bitter day; the rain was pouring in torrents, the wind was blowing a gale and sweeping the water in sheets along the earth.
+I was returning from a morning's hunting; it was a bitter day, the rain was pouring in torrents, the wind was blowing a gale, and sweeping the water in sheets along the earth.
 The hounds were following at my horse's heels, with their ears and sterns down, looking very miserable, and altogether it was a day when man and beast should have been at home.
-Presently, upon turning a corner of the road, I saw a Malabar boy of about sixteen years of age, squatted shivering by the roadside.
-His only covering being a scanty cloth round his loins, I told him to get up and go on or he would be starved with cold.
+Presently upon turning a corner of the road, I saw a Malabar boy of about sixteen years of age, squatted shivering by the roadside.
+His only covering being a scanty cloth round his loins, I told him to get up, and go on, or he would be starved with cold.
 He said something in reply, which I could not understand, and, repeating my first warning, I rode on.
-It was only two miles to my house, but upon arrival I could not help thinking that the boy must be ill, and having watched the gate for some time to see if he passed by, I determined to send for him.
+It was only two miles to my house, but upon arrival I could not help thinking that the boy must be ill, and having watched the gate for some time, to see if he passed by, I determined to send for him.

-Accordingly, I started off a couple of men with orders to carry him up if he were sick.
+Accordingly I started off a couple of men with orders to carry him up if he were sick.

-They returned in little more than an hour, but the poor boy was dead !-sitting crouched in the same position in which I had seen him.
-He must have died of cold and starvation; he was a mere skeleton, rolled from a shapeless hole among a confused and horrible heap.
-The leopards had scratched him up and devoured him; their footprints were still fresh upon the damp ground.
+They returned in little more than an hour, but the poor boy was dead!-sitting crouched in the same position in which I had seen him.
+He must have died of cold and starvation; he was a mere skeleton.

-I sent men to the spot, and had him buried by the roadside, and a few days after I rode down to see where they had laid him.
+I sent men to the spot and had him buried by the road-side, and a few days after I rode down to see where they had laid him.

 A quantity of fresh-turned earth lay scattered about, mingled with fragments of rags.
-Bones much gnawed lay here and there on the road, and a putrid skull had
+Bones much gnawed lay here and there on the road, and a putrid skull had rolled from a shapeless hole among a confused and horrible heap.
+The leopards had scratched him up and devoured him; their foot-prints were still fresh upon the damp ground.

 Both leopards and chetahs are frequently caught at Newera Ellia.
 The common trap is nothing more or less than an old-fashioned mouse-trap, with a falling door on a large scale; this is baited with a live kid or sheep; but the leopard is naturally so wary that he frequently refuses to enter the ominous-looking building, although he would not hesitate to break into an ordinary shed.
-The best kind of trap is a gun set with a line, and the bait placed so that the line must be touched as the animal advances toward it.
-This is certain destruction to the leopard, but it is extremely dangerous, in case any stranger should happen to be in the neighborhood who might inadvertently touch the cord.
+The best kind of trap is a gun set with a line, and the bait placed so that the line must be touched as the animal advances towards it.
+This is certain destruction to the leopard; but it is extremely dangerous, in case any stranger should happen to be in the neighbourhood who might inadvertently touch the cord.

-Leopards are particularly fond of stealing dogs, and have frequently taken them from the very verandas of the houses at Newera Ellia in the dusk of the evening.
+Leopards are particularly fond of stealing dogs, and have frequently taken them from the very verandahs of the houses at Newera Ellia in the dusk of the evening.
 Two or three cases have occurred within the last two years where they have actually sprung out upon dogs who have been accompanying their owners upon the high road in broad daylight.
-Their destruction should be encouraged by a government reward of one pound per head, in which case their number would be materially decreased in a few years.
+Their destruction should be encouraged by a Government reward of one pound per head, in which case their number would be materially decreased in a few years.